+- OBe sure the battery is fully charged.

+- OThe output voltage changes according to the coolant temperature in the engine.

 - Remove the ECU (see ECU Removal).

-Do not disconnect the connectors. - Connect a digital voltmeter [A] to the ECU connector [B] with the needle adapter set.
+- ODo not disconnect the connectors.

+- Connect a digital meter [A] to the ECU connector [B] with the needle adapter set.